erbridge/itchy-electron/README.md

 ## Usage

-Once installed, *Itch Electron* is used through the CLI tool `itchy`.
+Once installed, *Itchy Electron* is used through the CLI tool `itchy`.

 Refer to the help for an up to date command reference: